rintukutum/AyurGenomics-Viz-ML/README.md

 	- Develop algorithm to capture phenotype to phenotype relationship
 	- Develop algorithm to capture within Prakriti signatures
 	- Develop algorithm to capture between Prakriti signatures
-	- Design visual representation based on above algorithms individual-level signature
+	- Design visual representation of individual-level signature based on above algorithms

 - To develop ML algorithm to associate phenotype with gene expression
 	- Use existing methodologies to find above associations